taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 });
 ~~~~~~~~

-Now every time you would mutate accidentally your previous state an error would show up.
+Now, every time you would mutate accidentally your previous state in the reducer, an error in your test would show up.
 It is up to you to add two more tests for the story reducer.
 One test could verify that an error object is set when an error occurs and another test that verifies that the error object is set to null when stories are successfully added to the state.

 Second, you can add a test for your selectors.
 Let's demonstrate it with your story selector.
 Since the selector function is a pure function again, you can easily test it with an input and an expected output.
 You would have to define your global state and use the selector the retrieve an expected substate.